mrdandelion6/Learn-to-Code/topics/using-vim/vim.md

 - y: yank text
     - before yanking, have cursor at either the beginning or end of the text you want to yank
     - press y to begin yank
-    - press a movement key to yank text up till there
+    - press a motion key to yank text up till there
     - eg) yank a paragraph below cursor: y + }
     - doesn't have to be y + } at same time, can be y, }
 - p: paste yanked text